Skip to main content

-Installation of the LSAM for UNIX requires an installer with root privileges.
-As long as the user account has a UID of
+1. Installation of the agent for UNIX requires an installer with root privileges.
+As long as your account has a UID of 0, it does not matter what the account name is.
+You must have root access because the agent must do user impersonation (by calling setuid () and setgid() ).

-All UNIX LSAM's require a minimum of 2.10 MB disk space and 2.6 MB memory.
+2. All Unix agents require a minimum of 2.10 MB disk space and 2.6 MB memory.
 These requirements apply to all supported operating systems regardless of version.

 Use the following information to aid in the installation:

-The LSAM installation directory is the location of all the LSAM components.
-For example, LSAM version 5.20 is normally located at
+• The agent installation directory is the location of all the agent components.
+For example, agent version 5.20 is normally located at /usr/local/lsam-5.20.

-.
-Using the LSAM Instance enables easier reconfiguration of the SAM Socket Number, and aids in easily identifying the LSAM and OpCon job-related output.<LSAM_instance>
+• The agent Instance identifies a particular installation of the agent (e.g., "devel", "prod", or "abcxyz").
+For backwards compatibility, the agent Instance defaults to <SAM_Socket>.
+Using the agent Instance enables easier reconfiguration of the SAM Socket Number, and aids in easily identifying the agent and OpCon job-related output.

-The steps to be taken after the LSAM Installation file is placed on the target machine depend upon whether the installation is new or an upgrade.
+• The steps to be taken after the agent Installation file is placed on the target machine depend upon whether the installation is new or an upgrade.

-In order to use the SSL UNIX tar files, the appropriate SSL and Crypto libraries need to be installed or configured properly in the correct library path search directories.
+• To use SSL UNIX tar files, you must install and configure the appropriate SSL and Crypto libraries in the correct library path search directories.

-- If the libraries are not properly loaded upon starting up the UNIX LSAM, errors similar to the following may be displayed on the screen:
+• If the libraries are not properly loaded upon starting up the Unix Agent, errors similar to the following may be displayed on the screen:

 /usr/lib/lsam-17.1.26/bin/validate_startup: error while loading shared libraries: libssl.so.0.9.8: cannot open shared object file: No such file or directory